CodeforSouth/iot-flood-tracker/README.md

 **Wire up the circuit on breadboard**

 Place components as shown in the schema.
-You can plug the HC-SR04 sensor directly on the breadboard, making the blue wires unnecessary.

-The HC-SR04 sensor is a 5V device while the Photon operates at 3.3V.
-Therefor we take provide power to the sensor from the Vin pin (= 5V from USB).
+The HC-SR04 sensor is a 5V device while the Electron operates at 3.3V.
+Therefore, we provide power to the sensor from the Vin pin (= 5V from USB).

 The 2 resistors function as a voltage divider to convert 5V coming from the sensor to a safe 3.3V level.